 Winchester, VA is full of such rich history that is passed by without recognition everyday.
-Through a weekly game, several of those spots will be featured, and hopefully, you’ll learn something and gain a greater appreciation for your city.
+Through this short quiz, several of those spots will be featured, and hopefully, you’ll learn something and gain a greater appreciation for your city.

 Rouss biographer A.V.
 McCracken wrote in 1896: “There are bands, baseball clubs and every sort of organization in old Winchester which bear the name of the New York merchant…The name Charles Broadway Rouss will go down to unborn generations of Winchesterians as a synonym of all that is charitable, good and benevolent.”